 Today they have put up a fence around the entrance around the bridge, to prevent people from walking on it to protect it from falling apart.

-Either way, if the pictures are photoshopped of they did jump over the fence to take the photo, I don’t think it’s a good idea to encourage people to get the same shot, without mentioning the truth behind it.
+Either way, if the pictures are photoshopped or not, I don’t think it’s a good idea to encourage people to get the same shot, without mentioning the truth behind it.

 When I went there it was under construction, so there was a big fence, not only around the bridge but also around the lake.
 I went there in April 2018, and a stranger said it was going to be under construction for about a year.
 But I don’t know if it’s true or not.

-It was a bit disappointing, since we went there to shoot photos, and couldn’t since there was a big fence around the whole thing.
+It was a bit disappointing since we went there to shoot some cool photos.
+It was really hard since there was a big fence around the whole thing.